 The coconut palm is both an economically valuable plant and a handsome ornamental, but it is hardy only in south Florida.
-Can grow to 80 ft. or more but is usually much shorter, with a leaning or curving trunk and a crown of feathery, 20-ft. fronds.
+Can grow to 80 feet or more but is usually much shorter, with a leaning or curving trunk and a crown of feathery, 20 feet fronds.
 Flowers are not notable, but the fruit is the coconut of commerce.
 Sprouted coconuts are seen fairly often in large pots or tubs; such plants are attractive until they grow too large.
 Grows best near the shore.

 Landscape use is limited by the risk that falling coconuts pose to passersby and by a potentially fatal plant disease, lethal yellows.
 For home gardens, dwarf forms such as 10 feet 'Nino' are the wisest choice.